-- 3.1 All dog owners are required to understand the dog owner requirements and obligations set out in the Dog Control Act 1996. - 3.2 All dog owners or those in charge of dogs must ensure their dog is on a leash at all times when in public places (except areas specified in Schedule 1). - 3.3 The person in charge of a dog must carry a leash at all times when using the Dog Park or Dog Exercise Areas. - 3.4 The person in charge of a dog is required to keep their dog 'under effective control' at all times when using the Dog Park or Dog Exercise Areas. - 3.5 The person in charge of a dog must remove any faeces that their dog produces and dispose of it in a hygienic manner.
-The requirement to remove dog faeces applies to all public places, and to any land that is not the dog owner's land. - 3.6 The person in charge of a dog in a public place must be physically capable of controlling the dog with a leash.
+- 3.1 All dog owners are required to understand the dog owner requirements and obligations set out in the Dog Control Act 1996. - 3.2 All dog owners are required to ensure that their dog is wearing a current registration tag while on any land that is not their own. - 3.3 All dog owners or those in charge of dogs must ensure their dog is on a leash at all times when in public places (except dog exercise areas specified in Schedule 1). - 3.4 The person in charge of a dog must carry a leash at all times when in public places, even when the dog is off-leash in a Dog Park or Dog Exercise Area. - 3.5 The person in charge of a dog is required to keep their dog 'under effective control' at all times when using the Dog Park or Dog Exercise Areas. - 3.6 The person in charge of a dog must carry plastic bags or other effective means to remove and dispose of any dog faeces their dog produces while in a public place, or land that is not the dog owner's land. - 3.7 The person in charge of a dog must remove any faeces that their dog produces and dispose of it in a hygienic manner.
+The requirement to remove dog faeces applies to all public places, and to any land that is not the dog owner's land. - 3.8 The person in charge of a dog in a public place must be physically capable of controlling the dog with a leash.